 STATE TREASURER CLINT ZWEIFEL (ZWY-ful) serves as Missouri’s chief financial officer.
-He manages Missouri’s $24 billion in annual revenues, directs banking services in the state and oversees its $3.6 billion investment portfolio.
-Treasurer Zweifel safeguards more than $810 million in Unclaimed Property that has been turned over by banks, businesses, insurance companies and government agencies, and works to return that money to the rightful owners.
+He oversees $25 billion in state spending every year, directs banking services and manages and invests Missouri’s $3.6 billion investment portfolio.
+Treasurer Zweifel safeguards more than $822 million in Unclaimed Property that has been turned over by banks, businesses, insurance companies and government agencies, and works to return that money to the rightful owners.
 He also serves on the management boards of a number of public entities.
 The State Treasurer is one of six statewide elected officials, and is limited to two four-year terms.
 After being reelected in 2012, Treasurer Zweifel’s second term will conclude January 2017.

 Loans for Missouri Farmers and Small Business Owners

 Missouri Linked Deposit Program

 The State Treasurer manages the Missouri Linked Deposit Program, which provides low-interest loans for Missouri small business owners and farmers through partnerships with qualified Missouri lenders.
 The program allows lenders to lower the interest rates to qualified borrowers by 2 to 3 percent, saving farmers and small business owners millions of dollars each year.
 There is $720 million in lending power available through the program.
 The loans can be used by small businesses with less than 100 employees, agricultural operations, beginning farmers, businesses of any size that are adding jobs, entities making alternative-energy investments, multi-family housing developments and local governments making community improvements.

 Lenders and borrowers should visit www.treasurer.mo.gov to learn more about the low-interest loans.
 The application process has been streamlined and takes about one week to complete.